Sarah Brown Ingersoll Cooper: Career

 She was elected treasurer of the World's Federation of Women's Clubs in 1894.

 In 1895, she served as president of the National Kindergarten Union.
 She was the first president of the International Kindergarten Union.

 Personal life

 In 1879, Halsey lost his job as Deputy Surveyor and the family suffered financial difficulties.
 As a result of the strain, he committed suicide in 1885.
 After attempting to clear her husband's name, Sarah continued her philanthropic career.
 She taught both the Bible School and Kindergarten, and was involved with women's rights groups.
 Her daughter, Harriet had quit her teaching job to assist Sarah, but suffered from bouts of depression, especially following the death of her father.
-Harriet asphyxiated her mother and herself on December 11, 1896, by turning on the gas, with suicidal intent, after her mother had fallen asleep.
+Harriet asphyxiated her mother and herself on December 11, 1896, by turning on the gas, with suicidal intent, after her mother (who would have turned 61 the following day) had fallen asleep.